 - E76 The Proponent must not harm, modify or otherwise impact Aboriginal objects associated with the CSSI except as authorised by this approval. - E77 Where previously unidentified Aboriginal objects are discovered during construction of the CSSI, all work should stop in the affected area and a suitably qualified and experienced Aboriginal heritage expert should be contacted to provide specialist heritage advice.
-The measures to consider and manage this process must be specified in the Heritage Management Sub-Plan required by Condition C3 and, where relevant, include registration in the OEH's Aboriginal Heritage Information Management System (AHIMS) register. - E78 Works impacting on the following Aboriginal archaeological sites, and any mitigation and salvage measures required, must be specified in the Heritage Management Sub-Plan required by Condition C3: - (a) Cumberland Hospital East; - (b) Harris Street Footpath / Robin Thomas Reserve; - (c) PLR AFT 2; and - (d) Sydney Turf Club Carpark. - E79 Any Aboriginal objects discovered must be identified in the Heritage Interpretation Strategy required by Condition E65 and, where relevant, include registration in the OEH's Aboriginal Heritage Information Management System (AHIMS) register.
+The measures to consider and manage this process must be specified in the Heritage Management Sub-Plan required by Condition C3 and, where relevant, include registration in the OEH's Aboriginal Heritage Information Management System (AHIMS) register. - E78 The Excavation Director must oversee and advise on work in the following locations: - (a) Cumberland Hospital East; - (b) Harris Street Footpath / Robin Thomas Reserve; - (c) PLR AFT 2; and - (d) Sydney Turf Club Carpark. - Note: Work in the locations referenced in Condition E78 (a) (d) that impacts Aboriginal archaeological sites is construction as defined in this approval.
+Any mitigation and salvage measures required to manage or mitigate impacts must be specified in the Heritage Management Sub-plan required by Condition C3. - E79 Any Aboriginal objects discovered must be identified in the Heritage Interpretation Strategy required by Condition E64 and, where relevant, include registration in the OEH's Aboriginal Heritage Information Management System (AHIMS) register.